robert-at-pretension-io/SevereWeatherVisualization/README.md

 * ~~Get the app to resize if the window is resized.~~ fixed!

 *features* :
-* Add component to change the info fetched from the API.
+* Add component to change the info fetched from the API. : ✅
-* Figure out how to change the default displaying datapoints
+* Figure out how to change the default displaying datapoints: ✅